 Mix-and-Match Garden Journal Page Printables

 When we moved to our previous home, one of my quasi-resolutions was to get things more organised, including my garden records.
 My haphazard collection of notes, photos, packets, tags, and other paraphernalia needed help.
 Time to change my lazy ways!

 Since I was making some printable page layouts for my new journal, I decided to fancy them up a little and add a few extras.
 That way, I could share the free printable garden journal pages on the blog for anyone interested in starting or updating their own garden journal.
 The collection has grown from there based upon my needs and reader suggestions/requests.

 These printables are free for your personal use as a little present from us to you.
 It’s absolutely not required, but it would be awesome and greatly appreciated if joined us social media, if you’re not already following the fun.
 We welcome social media shares and linking, but please link to this post, not the download direct.
 Thanks!

 Access and Download the Free Garden Journal Files

-Note: These printables have been uploaded for sharing via Dropbox as a consolidated PDF file, with a separate file for each colour scheme.
+These printables have been uploaded for sharing via Dropbox as a consolidated PDF file, with a separate file for each colour scheme.
 Click the link(s) above to view and download.
 You do not need to have a Dropbox account to access or download the files.
 Dropbox may offer present you with options, but if you’re not interested, you can just dismiss any offers and download the file to your computer/device using the arrow icon (upper right).
 The pages are A4 (our local paper default), so simply fit to page if you are using a different size, such as standard letter.
 Only print what you want to use and remember to recycle when you’re finished, unless you are keeping them for garden archives, of course.